novoselrok/codesnippetsearch/README.md

 # CodeSnippetSearch

-Neural bag of words code search implementation using Keras and data from the [CodeSearchNet](https://github.com/github/CodeSearchNet) project.
+Neural bag of words code search implementation using PyTorch and data from the [CodeSearchNet](https://github.com/github/CodeSearchNet) project.
 The model training code was heavily inspired by the baseline (Tensorflow) implementation in the CodeSearchNet repository.
 Currently, Python, Java, Go, Php, Javascript, and Ruby programming languages are supported.